slonyator/kedro-vs-maestro/README.md

 #### Kedro

-We assume you have an empty Git repository, along with `Python` and a working environment where `Kedro` is installed.
+Let's assume you have an empty Git repository, along with `Python` and a working environment where `Kedro` is installed.
 To set up a new project, I ran the following command:

 ```bash
 kedro new --name=kedro-vs-maestro --tools=none --example=n